Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ### File Organization

-This article assumes that the uses has completed this tutorial, where you set up your repository.
+This article assumes that the uses has completed the [Blink tutorial](../../tutorials/blink/index.md), where you set up your repository.
 To follow this Autogen tutorial, create a new `simulink` folder in your repository and organize the files as shown below:

 ```markdown
 my-AMDC-workspace/              <= master repo